zixianweei/notebook/docs/placement-new-in-cplusplus.md

 !!! quote "cppreference.com - new expression[^1]"

-    Creates and initializes objects with dynamic storage duration, that is, objects whose lifetime is not necessarily limited by the scope in which they were created.
+    Creates and initializes objects with dynamic storage duration, that is, objects whose lifetime is not necessarily limited by the scope in which they were created. <br>
-    ...
     If placement-params are provided, they are passed to the allocation function as additional arguments.
 Such allocation functions are known as "placement new", after the standard allocation function `void* operator new(std::size_t, void*)`, which simply returns its second argument unchanged.
 This is used to construct objects in allcated storage.

 ## 使用方式